dylanpinn/REA-results-listing/README.md

 yarn install
 ```

-To run the development server run the following:
+To run the development build:

 ```bash
 yarn start